Update February 24, 2018: 3,033 brewing companies representing more than 75% of U.S. craft brewer volume have signed on!

 Since the launch, we’ve seen examples of the seal on everything from brewery bottle and can art to six-pack holders and more.
-Breweries who are more taproom focused are also confirming the value and have shared examples of the seal showcased at the front entrance on taprooms and breweries along with the seal appearing in brewery marketing materials.
-We have also had an incredible response from the beer community’s allied trade members along with multiple wholesalers and retailers who have contacted the BA wanting to know how they can support the seal.
+Breweries who are more taproom focused are also confirming the value and have shared examples of the seal showcased at the front entrance on taprooms and breweries, along with appearing in brewery marketing materials.
+We have also had an incredible response from the beer community’s allied trade members and multiple wholesalers and retailers who have contacted the BA wanting to know how they can support the seal.

 Seal Background and Highlights

 - The seal captures the spirit of what small and independent craft brewers have achieved.
 Craft brewers have turned the U.S. beer scene upside down, evolving it to a place of diversity, variety, advanced flavor, and authenticity.
 The design of the seal was strategic and deliberate.
 The upside down bottle not only says “beer” loud and clear, but is a mark that will catch beer lovers’ attention.

 - A research finding during the design of the seal showed that almost all beer lovers surveyed have some interest in a “certification badge” or seal to identify independently owned craft breweries, and they believe such a seal would support small businesses.